 We are so excited for you and your growing family and look forward to the birth of your child!
 We are available to assist you with any questions that you have about maternity leave.
 Additionally, we recommend that you look into edd.ca.gov for more information on California Disability and Paid Family Leave.

-If you would like to learn more about building systems around leave administration, check out the HR Building Block: Preparing for the Unexpected.
+If you would like to learn more about building systems that support you and your employees?
+Check out the free Guide to Wholistic Human Resources.